mozmark/WebRTC-codelab/README.md

 ### Bonus points

 1. Find a WebRTC library for RTCDataChannel.
 (Hint: there's one named PeerJS!)
-2. Set up your own signalling server using the SimpleWebRTC server [signalmaster](https://github.com/andyet/signalmaster).
+2. Set up your own signaling server using the SimpleWebRTC server [signalmaster](https://github.com/andyet/signalmaster).